BibechanaPaudel/Reproducibility-project/README.md

 # *RT-qPCR Data Analysis*

-This repository contains the full R-based analytical workflow for the RT-qPCR data assessing the effect of Plant Growth-Promoting Rhizobacteria (PGPR) on the accumulation of Potato Virus Y (PVY) in *Nicotiana benthamiana* across three independent biological replicates.The complete dataset used in the project is included in the repository with the folder name data to ensure full transparency and reproducibility.
+This repository contains the complete R-based analytical workflow for processing and visualizing RT-qPCR data evaluating the impact of Plant Growth-Promoting Rhizobacteria (PGPR) on the accumulation of Potato Virus Y (PVY) in *Nicotiana benthamiana*.
+The study was conducted across three independent biological replicates, ensuring statistical robustness and reproducibility.

+All scripts, visualizations, and statistical analyses are provided to support transparency and facilitate reproducibility.
+The full dataset used in this project is included in the repository under the folder named Data/.

 **Note:** PGPR treatments were applied one week prior to PVY inoculation, allowing time for induced resistance responses to develop.